Getting negative Amazon reviews can be really stressful…

 This implies that you are unable to request their removal of their feedback in exchange for a full refund.

 You risk having your account suspended by Amazon when you do this.
+And if that happens, you need to know how to fix a suspended Amazon account.

 You can get in touch with the customer on the buyer seller messaging service and try to fix the issue they had.